Graphical Analysis In Exercises 11–16, determine whether the grap... | Channels for Pearson+

 1

-Step 1: Observe the graph and determine its shape.
-A normal distribution is characterized by a symmetric bell-shaped curve, where the highest point (the peak) corresponds to the mean, and the curve tapers off equally on both sides.
+Step 1: Observe the graph and identify its shape.
+A normal distribution is characterized by a symmetric bell-shaped curve, where the highest point occurs at the mean, and the curve tapers off equally on both sides.

 Step 2: Check for symmetry.
-Analyze whether the graph is symmetric around a central value.
-In this case, the graph appears to be symmetric around x = 50, which suggests it could represent a normal distribution.
+In this graph, the curve appears symmetric about the center, which is a key feature of a normal distribution.

 Step 3: Estimate the mean.
-The mean of a normal distribution is the value at the center of the graph, where the peak occurs.
-Based on the graph, the mean is approximately x = 50.
+The mean of a normal distribution corresponds to the center of the graph.
+Based on the x-axis, the peak of the curve is around x = 3.
+This suggests the mean is approximately 3.

 Step 4: Estimate the standard deviation.
-The standard deviation can be estimated by observing the spread of the graph.
-For a normal distribution, approximately 68% of the data falls within one standard deviation of the mean.
-Identify the points where the curve starts to taper off significantly, which appear to be around x = 48 and x = 52.
-The standard deviation is roughly half the distance between these points and the mean.
+The standard deviation can be approximated by observing the spread of the curve.
+For a normal distribution, about 68% of the data falls within one standard deviation from the mean.
+Here, the curve starts tapering off significantly around x = 2 and x = 4, suggesting a standard deviation of approximately 1.

 Step 5: Conclude whether the graph represents a normal distribution.
-Based on the symmetry and bell-shaped curve, the graph appears to represent a variable with a normal distribution.
-The mean is approximately 50, and the standard deviation can be estimated using the spread of the data.
+Since the graph is symmetric, bell-shaped, and has a single peak at the mean, it is reasonable to conclude that this graph could represent a variable with a normal distribution.

 Verified video answer for a similar problem: